The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 Financial guarantees issued or commitments to provide a financing at a below-market profit rate are initially measured at fair value and the initial fair value is amortised over the life of the guarantee or the commitment.
 Subsequently, they are measured at the higher of this amortised amount and the amount of loss allowance; and

 The Group has issued no financing commitments that are measured at FVSI.
-For other loan commitments the Group recognises loss allowance;
+For other financing facility commitments the Group recognises loss allowance.

-Income from Mutajara, Murabaha, investments held at amortised cost, instalment sale, Istisna’a financing and credit cards services is recognised based on the effective yield basis on the outstanding balances.
-The effective yield is the rate that exactly discounts the estimated future cash receipts through the expected life of the financial asset (or, where appropriate, a shorter period) to the carrying amount of the financial asset .
+Income from Mutajara, Murabaha; investments held at amortised cost, Installment sale and credit cards services is recognised based on the effective profit rate basis on the outstanding balances.
+The effective profit rate is the rate that exactly discounts the estimated future cash receipts through the expected life of the financial asset (or, where appropriate, a shorter period) to the carrying amount of the financial asset .
 When calculating the effective yield, the Group estimates future cash flows considering all contractual terms of the financial instrument but excluding future credit losses.
-Fees and commissions are recognised when the service has been provided.
+Fees from banking services are recognised when the service has been provided.

-Financing commitment fees that are likely to be drawn down and other credit related fees are deferred (above certain threshold) and, together with the related direct cost, are recognised as an adjustment to the effective yield on the financing.
+Financing commitment fees; that are likely to be drawn down and other facility related fees are deferred (above certain threshold) and, together with the related direct cost, are recognised as an adjustment to the effective profit rate on the financing.
 When a financing commitment is not expected to result in the draw-down of a financing, financing commitment fees are recognised on a straight-line basis over the commitment period.

-Fee and commission income that are integral to the effective rate on a financial asset or financial liability are included in the effective.
+Fees from banking services; that are integral to the effective profit rate on a financial asset or financial liability are included in the effective.

 Portfolio and other management advisory and service fees are recognised based on the applicable service contracts, over the period when the service is being provided i.e. related performance obligation is satisfied.

-Fees received for asset management, wealth Management, financial planning, custody services and other similar services that are provided over an extended period of time, are recognised over the period when the service is being provided i.e. related performance obligation is satisfied .
+Fees received for asset management and brokerage activities; wealth Management, financial planning, custody services, capital market trading brokerage services and other similar services that are provided over an extended period of time, are recognised over the period when the service is being provided i.e. related performance obligation is satisfied.
 Asset management fees related to investment funds are recognised over the period the service is being provided.
-The same principle applies to Wealth management and Custody Services that are continuously recognized over a period of time.
+As asset management fees are not subject to clawbacks, the management does not expect any significant reversal of revenue previously recognised.
+Wealth management and custody services fees that are continuously recognised over a period of time.

-Foreign currency exchange income/loss is recognized when earned/incurred.
+Foreign currency exchange income/loss; is recognised when earned/incurred.